ProIntegritate/IOCs/README.md

 # IOCs
 Indicators of compromise, scraped from URLHaus links and other sources

-Recent (daily) IOCs can be found in the Recent folder.
+Recent (daily) IOCs can be found here:  https://github.com/ProIntegritate/IOCs-Daily

 For maximum compatibility (Forensics, SIEM, Threathunting platforms) the following formats are supported: